-Specifically, you allege that the Governor has violated section 3515.6 of the Dills Act by failing to provide charging parties with written notice and the opportunity to meet and confer prior to proposing an initiative measure, which reforms the budget process and the welfare system and empowers the Governor to reduce the salaries of state employees or furlough state employees when there is a fiscal emergency, to the Attorney General and announcing the initiative measure to the people of Charging parties also contend that the Governor or California. his designee by failing to notify and give them the opportunity to meet and confer over the Governor obtaining, through the initiative process, the power, when a fiscal emergency is declared, to reduce the salaries of state employees or furlough state employees, violated sections 3519(c) and (b) of the Dills My investigation revealed the following facts.
+Specifically, you allege that the Governor has violated section 3515.6 of the Dills Act by failing to provide charging party with written notice and the opportunity to meet and confer prior to proposing an initiative measure to the Attorney General, which reforms the budget process and the welfare system and empowers the Governor to reduce the salaries of state employees or furlough state employees when there is a fiscal emergency.
+Charging party also contends that the Governor or his designee by failing to notify and give it the opportunity to meet and confer over the Governor obtaining, through the initiative process, the power, when a fiscal emergency is declared, to reduce the salaries of state employees or furlough state employees, violated sections 3519(a), (b) and (c) of the Dills Act.
+My investigation revealed the following facts.